itamarst/eliot/docs/source/generating/actions.rst

 You can explicitly finish an action by calling ``eliot.Action.finish``.
 If called with an exception it indicates the action finished unsuccessfully.
 If called with no arguments it indicates that the action finished successfully.
-Keep in mind that code within the context block that is run after the action is finished will still be in that action's context.

 .. code-block:: python